- Collagen stimulating filler is best suited to patients over 35 who want gradual results

 86% of patients on the review site Realself say that the treatment was ‘Worth it’.
 Click on this link to read patient first hand reviews on collagen stimulating filler on Realself.

 Collagen stimulating filler can last over 2 years but individual results can vary, The treatment tends to last longer than traditional dermal fillers which last up to 2 years.

 How do I book an appointment?

 Click here to book a free consultation.
-Collagen stimulating filler needs specialist training and we have trained practitioners in both Sydney and Melbourne.
+Collagen stimulating filler needs specialist training and we have trained practitioners in Melbourne.
 We recommend that all patients come in for a consultation first before booking to have treatment.
 When you book please select ‘Collagen stimulating filler’ from the drop-down options.